Marble Bone Disease | Osteoclast Dysfunction | Dense But Brittle Bones

 ARO without BMT is fatal by age 10.
 Pancytopenia from medullary obliteration, hepatosplenomegaly (extramedullary hematopoiesis), blindness from optic canal stenosis, recurrent infections.
 BMT is curative if done early.

 Technical challenges: Drill bits break, screws strip, bone cuts difficult, tourniquet time prolonged.
-High failure rates: Delayed union, nonunion (40-50%), implant failure.
+High failure rates: Delayed union, nonunion, and implant failure are all markedly more frequent than in normal bone.
 Use large drill bits, sharp instruments, patience.

 Sandwich vertebrae: Sclerotic endplates with lucent center.
 Erlenmeyer flask: Flared metaphyses (distal femur).
 Bone-in-bone: Endobone appearance.
 Diffuse sclerosis throughout skeleton.